Explains how to create custom templates for packing slips and how to apply custom templates to your orders.

 Resize Store Logos: By default, the 8.5" x 11" packing slip templates set a max-width of 300 and a max-height of 80 pixels, and the 4" x 6" packing slip templates set a max-width of 150 and a max height of 60 pixels to your store logo image.

-For methods on how to resize your store logo image, review the How do I adjust the size of my logo? article.
+For methods to resize your store logo image, review the How do I adjust the size of my logo? article.

 Large logo files: ShipStation must query our databases for all the data to include on each packing slip.
 If image files are too large (whether hosted in ShipStation or externally), this can cause ShipStation to generate the packing slip before the full image has loaded.